tonjakae/UFOs/README.md

 #### Recommendations for further development:
-i

 1.)
-I would address the above drawbacks by adding in a "Clear Results" filter button.
+I would address the above drawbacks by adding a "Clear Results" filter button.

 2.)
-I would add an additional script to allow for leeway in case senstivity.
+I would add an additional script to allow for leeway in case sensitivity.